c17r/jAutoCalc/README.md

 Plugin to automate and simplify "on-the-fly" calculations.
 The simplest use is to set the jsAutoCalc="" attribute on a input text tag and call `$("*").jAutoCalc();`

+## Installation

+`npm i -P jautocalc`

+Includes:

+- Development version with sourcemaps:
+	- `dist/jautocalc.js` - 24KB
+	- `dist/jautocalc.js.map`
+- Minimized production version:
+	- `dist/jautocalc.min.js` - 8KB

 ## Features

 * The calculation is ran when one of the value fields gains or loses focus or when the result field is changed.
 Each calculation is also ran once when the page is first loaded in case all the value fields come from the database.
 * Field names are defined with braces, i.e. "{tax_amount}".
+* Field names can be jquery selectors.
 * Whitespace in the calculation is ignored.
 * When multiple fields have the same name aggregate functions may be used.
-The plugin supports SUM, AVG, MIN, MAX, and COUNT.
+The plugin supports:
+	* SUM
+	* AVG
+	* MIN
+	* MAX
+	* COUNT - counts all fields
+	* COUNTNOTEMPTY - counts all non-empty fields
 * It can handle add, subtract, multiply, divide, and power (as **) in the proper order of operations.
 It will respect parentheses.
 * It can handle negative numbers and decimal numbers.
 * If a calculation value field has no value yet, the result field is set to blank.